 In 2000, the UN Security Council adopted Resolution 1325, the first of multiple resolutions promoting women’s participation in conflict resolution, prevention, peace building and post-conflict reconstruction.
-Despite an exponential growth in the number of organisations working on Women, Peace and Security, and the establishment of this field as an area of study and global activism, women are still largely excluded from formal peace processes.
+Almost 20 years on, and despite an exponential growth in the number of organisations working on Women, Peace and Security, and the establishment of this field as an area of study, women are still largely excluded from formal peace processes.
 Similarly, civil society and other non-armed stakeholders who are directly affected by conflict are not adequately heard in most official peace talks.

 In addition to its operational efforts, HD carries out policy work and has implemented the ‘Women at the Peace Table’ initiative in Africa and Asia, which has brought together high-level female mediators, negotiators and advisers to identify strategies for improving women’s participation in peace processes.

 At the policy level, HD also draws lessons from its own experience and shares them with partners in the peacemaking community in order to inform global thinking on women, peace and security and contribute practical recommendations for involving all those who have a stake in a process.
 Publications such as Broadening participation in peace processes: dilemmas and options for mediators weigh up the benefits of including a whole range of stakeholders while From clause to effect: including women’s rights and gender in peace agreements specifically focuses on increasing consideration of the needs of women.

 HD would like to thank the Irish Department of Foreign Affairs and Trade (Irish Aid) and the Ministry of Foreign Affairs of the Principality of Liechtenstein for its support to HD’s inclusion work.